 docker ps command, it only lists containers in your current Docker context.
 There won’t be any contention in container names or Compose application names between two Docker contexts.

-Install the Docker ACI Integration CLI on Linux
+Install the Docker Compose CLI on Linux

 Docker Azure Integration is a beta release.
 The installation process, commands, and flags will change in future releases.